lgibson212/presentations/week14.md

 * Prevents multiprocessing power
 * Runnable threads compete with each other to acquire a GIL
   - present an issue of priority inversion in case of multi threading
-  - new convoy effect in python 3.2  with I/O vs CPU threads
+  - new "convoy effect" in python 3.2  with I/O vs CPU threads

 ![Thread Execution Model](https://callhub.io/wp-content/uploads/2016/06/python-gil-visualization.png)